venysssssssssss/PandasOverviewCommands/README.md

 - Load Data: You can load data into a Pandas DataFrame using various methods, such as read_csv(), read_excel(), read_sql(), etc. Here's an example using read_csv(): df = pd.read_csv('data.csv')
 - This will load the data from the data.csv file into a Pandas DataFrame called df.
 - Exploring Data: You can explore the data in your DataFrame using various methods and attributes.
-Some useful ones are: df.head()      # to display the first few rows of data df.tail()      # to display the last few rows of data df.info()      # to display information about the DataFrame df.describe()  # to display summary statistics for the DataFrame
+Some useful ones are:
+- df.head()      # to display the first few rows of data